sid-000/llm-domain-generator/README.md

 - ❌ No fine-tuning of an open-source LLM (e.g., LLaMA, Mistral)
 - ❌ No LoRA / full model training
 - ❌ No API deployment (FastAPI or Streamlit)
-- ❌ No Jupyter notebook report or plots
+- ❌ No Jupyter notebook report

 The project was developed over a short time window, so I prioritized core evaluation logic, reproducibility, and safety coverage over model training or frontend/API polish.